hasura/graphql-engine/docs/graphql/manual/migrations/manage-migrations.rst

 they can be applied and rolled back step-by-step.
 These files can be version controlled and can be used with your CI/CD system to make incremental updates.

-When you're looking to setup migrations, there are two scenarios:
+When you're looking to set up migrations, there are two scenarios:

 #. :doc:`You already have a database and Hasura setup <existing-database>`.
 #. :doc:`You're starting from scratch - an empty database and a fresh Hasura instance <new-database>`.